bryanqb07/oscp_notes/README.md

 We can use this attack when we have Write permissions to a service's main directory or subdirectories but cannot replace files within them.

-use wmic to find unquoted service paths
+use wmic to find unquoted service paths (only works in cmd)
 ```
 wmic service get name,pathname |  findstr /i /v "C:\Windows\\" | findstr /i /v """
 ```